Lee Botts

-Leila (Lee) Botts (1928 – October 5, 2019) was an American environmentalist known primarily for her work related to conservation and restoration of the Great Lakes.
+Leila (Lee) Carman Botts (February 28, 1928 – October 5, 2019) was an American environmentalist known primarily for her work related to conservation and restoration of the Great Lakes.
 She founded two non-profit organizations, directed a subagency of the U.S. Department of the Interior in the administration of President Jimmy Carter, authored or co-authored a number of books and reports on environmental issues, served in the administration of the late Chicago Mayor Harold Washington, and co-produced a documentary film called Shifting Sands: On the Path to Sustainability, on the history of the Indiana Dunes region.